The Ultimate Guide to the Wakesurf Board

 Hybrid style boards are a mixture between the surf and skim style wakesurfing boards.
 The hybrid style offers the best of both boards with the stability of a surf style and the agility of a skim-style board.

 Hybrid boards are a great choice for surfers who want an all-around wakesurfing board that does a little bit of everything.
+Check out the Hybrid Ronix M50 wakesurfer.

 How to Choose the Perfect Wakesurfing Board